-- There is a lack of female representation in more senior roles across the wider fleet operated by Carnival UK, 88% of which are held by males. - Male employees are dominant in each quartile apart from Q1 - We have a greater number of females in entry level roles; 62% of entry level roles are held by females. - In our business, we have large groups of people dedicated to maritime, engineering and technical disciplines, which traditionally have been male-dominated industries.
+- There is a lack of female representation in more senior roles across the wider fleet operated by Carnival UK, 86% of which are held by males. - Male employees are dominant in each quartile apart from Q1 - We have a greater number of females in entry level roles; 22% of entry level roles are held by females. - In our business, we have large groups of people dedicated to maritime, engineering and technical disciplines, which traditionally have been male-dominated industries. - A career at sea, where indiviudals are away from their home and families for up to 10 months at a time is naturally a less attractive option for females.